$0 Ohio IEP Meeting Prep Checklist

 What a 504 Plan Provides for ADHD

-A 504 plan under Section 504 of the Rehabilitation Act has a lower eligibility bar: any condition that substantially limits a major life activity.
-ADHD substantially limits concentration, which is a major life activity.
-Most students with an ADHD diagnosis qualify for a 504 plan relatively easily.
+A 504 plan under Section 504 of the Rehabilitation Act has a lower eligibility bar: a condition that substantially limits a major life activity.
+ADHD can substantially limit concentration, which is a major life activity, but a diagnosis alone does not automatically establish eligibility.

-But a 504 plan only provides accommodations — changes to how your child accesses general education.
-It does not provide specially designed instruction, related services, or annual goals.
+But a 504 plan provides accommodations and any related aids or services needed for equal access to general education.
+It does not provide IDEA-style specially designed instruction or annual goals.

 Common Ohio 504 accommodations for ADHD: